morgan-sam/Pomodoro-Tracker/README.md

 <h3>Usage</h3>
 <p>Run the script to start the pomodoro timer.
 Focus on your work for 25 minutes.</p>
-<p>When the notification for the pomodoro being over pops up, decide if you were focused for the 25 minutes.</p>
+<p>When the pomodoro finishes and the notification pops up, decide if you were focused for the 25 minutes.</p>
 <p>If you feel you did not focus well, work an extra 5 minutes as an encore.</p>
 <p/>When the pomodoro/encore timer is up and you feel you worked well; either go to the next pomodoro or take a break.</p>
 <p/><a href='https://pomodorotracker.app/login'>Login</a> to the app online and check your progress.</p>